academic/vipa/docs/INSTALL.md

 ```

-After the wizard is done, install tne initial data if you would like: `$ php app/console ojs:install:initial-data`
+After the wizard is done, install the initial data if you would like: `$ php app/console ojs:install:initial-data`

 Web Server Configuration Examples